Virinchi2204/Synapse2.0-Datadynamos/README.md

 Usage:

 To use the web application.
-Go to the 'yanying.py' python file in the main branch and run it on the terminal, a link will be shown in the terminal which will redirect you to the web application, in which you can upload text or image in their respective sections and find out whether they are ai generated or not.
+Go to the 'yanying.py' python file in the main branch and run it on the terminal, a link will be shown in the terminal which will redirect you to the web application, in which you can upload text or image in their respective sections and find out whether they are AI generated or not.